QubitPi/management-blogs/docs/_posts/2022-08-30-react-basics.md

 The dependencies versions will be updated in the package-lock.json file when you run `npm update`.

+#### Image Path in css for React.js Project

+Suppose we have a project folder structure with top-level directories: **node_modules**, **public**, **src**.

+The css file is in public folder **public/styles.css** and images are in **src/images/icon.png**

+What should be the correct image path for this image for any class in css file which kept in public folder in localhost
+eg: `.icon { background: url(../src/images/icon.png) no-repeat left top;`

+Answer.
+This file path points to a file in the images folder located at the root of the current web

+{% highlight react %}
+.icon { background: url(/src/images/icon.png) no-repeat left top;}
+{% endhighlight %}

+This file path points to a file in the images folder located in the current folder.

+{% highlight react %}
+.icon { background: url(src/images/icon.png) no-repeat left top;}
+{% endhighlight %}

+This file path points to a file in the images folder located in the folder one level above the current folder.

+{% highlight react %}
+.icon { background: url(../src/images/icon.png) no-repeat left top;}
+{% endhighlight %}

 ### Troubleshooting

 #### Change Node Version